-Homeless individuals may register using the location where they stay at night, which can be the closest building address to a street corner, a shelter, a train station or any other location.
+Homeless individuals may register using the location where they stay at night, which can be the closest building address, a shelter, a train station or any other location.
 This address is used by the BOE to assign the voter to appropriate election districts.